SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 ![]({{ site.baseurl }}/images/hermesjms/create-queue-2.png)

-c)	Hit “OK” to finish creating the new Hermes JMS queue.
+c)	Hit "OK" to finish creating the new Hermes JMS queue.

 ###	Test the setup